The Sims 3: Reviews

-Reviewing the Nintendo 3DS version, IGN gave it a 7.5 out of 10, stating "while some of the additions are welcome like the new graphics and interface, the removal of certain features like multiple saves, personality traits and calling for services is odd", although also stating "Still, if you’ve never played a Sims game before, prepare to be addicted.
+Reviewing the Nintendo 3DS version, IGN gave it a 7.5 out of 10, saying "while some of the additions are welcome like the new graphics and interface, the removal of certain features like multiple saves, personality traits and calling for services is odd. ...
+Still, if you've never played a Sims game before, prepare to be addicted.
 Even though this version has some problems, the positives outweigh the negatives."
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Sims 3 for "Strategy/Simulation Game of the Year".